From the Blog

 Clean the Car

 Clean the trunk and cabin, throwing out all junk and unnecessary items.
 That’s because excess weight wastes gas and can throw your car off balance.
 Vacuum the inside with a small shop vac.
 Check your emergency supplies, making sure you have a jack and lug wrench, blanket, first aid kit, water, and non-perishable snacks.
 Wash and wax the outside.
 Some dish soap and a garden hose is really all you need!

 Contact Hance’s Uptown Collision Center

-If you need body work to spruce up your car for spring, contact us at 214-666-5291.
+If you need body work to spruce up your car for spring, contact us today.
 We are open Monday through Friday for your convenience.